KaribuLab/terraform-aws-ecs-webapp/README.md

 2. Customize the `.env` file with your preferred settings.
 You can define:
    - AWS region
-   - Docker image to use for testing
+   - ECR repository and image tag for testing
    - Container port
    - Target group port
    - VPC and subnet IDs (optional)